shynuu/slice-aware-ntn/README.md

 ### Vagrant

-We provide a Vagrant Box which automatically install all the required dependencies in `vagrant` folder.
-You will need the following requirements :
+In the `vagrant` folder we provide a Vagrant Box which automatically installs all the required dependencies.
+You will need the following requirements:

 - VirtualBox installed
 - Vagrant plugins disksize and reload (install with `vagrant plugin install vagrant-reload` and `vagrant plugin install vagrant-disksize`)

 ### Bare-metal scripts

-We provide two scripts for easy installation and configuration :
+We provide two scripts for easy installation and configuration:

 - [Kernel update (for Ubuntu 18.04)](scripts/kernel.sh): update kernel to version **5.0.0-23-generic** and reboot
 - [Install dependencies](scripts/install.sh): install dependencies